 Acquired thrombophilias are not inherited, meaning they have nothing to do with your genes.
 Usually, acquired thrombophilias become apparent in adulthood.
 They can happen as a result of other medical problems that have developed, or they might be due to problems with the immune system.

-It is possible to have a mixed thrombophilia, due partly to genetic and non-genetic factors.
+It is possible to have a mixed thrombophilia, due partly to genetic and partly to non-genetic factors.

 The different types of thrombophilia are explained in more detail later in this leaflet.